 Given two unknown values, it is unknown whether the two are equal or unequal.
-This behavior can be confusing when using a search panel.
-For example, when searching for all values not equal to 0, nulls do not show up, yet neither do they show up when searching for values equal to 0.
-Because of this, search panels provide the ability to search explicitly for nulls.
-(Some search panels provide the option of treating nulls as zeros; see the individual tool discussions in the MineSet 3.0 Enterprise Edition Reference Guide for more information.)
+This can be confusing when you are using a search panel.
+For example, if you search for all values not equal to 0, nulls do not appear, yet neither do they appear if you search for values equal to 0.
+Because of this, search panels allow you to search explicitly for nulls.
+(Some search panels allow you to treat nulls as zeros; see the individual tool discussions in the MineSet Enterprise Edition Reference Guide for more information.)